Careers

 About Camp Joy

-Camp Joy, located in Clarksville, OH, has been a leading provider of outdoor education and adventure experiences for over 88 years.
+Camp Joy, located in Clarksville, OH, has been a leading provider of outdoor education and adventure experiences for nearly 90 years.
 With a mission to help people grow and succeed through life-long experience-based learning, Camp Joy offers a wide range of programs for campers of all ages, including underserved children, youth experiencing foster care and children with special medical needs.
 From overnight camp experiences, outdoor adventures, and team-building activities to environmental education, Camp Joy provides a nurturing and inclusive environment where all can thrive.

 Connect with Joy!